Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

+To analyse such a clump the frequency dependent mean (averaged over the full solid angle) FUV intensity is derived at different positions between clump centre and clump surface (for different radii $r\in [0,R_{\rm cl}]$).
+This calculation is based on the multi component dust radiative transfer (MCDRT) code \citep[see][]{Yorke_1980,Szczerba_1997,Roellig_2013} and includes isotropic scattering.
+The same code accounts for the IR continuum radiative transfer inside the clump.
+The KOSMA-$\tau$ PDR code includes H$_2$ self-shielding based on the results from \citet{Draine_1996}, furthermore, CO photodissociation is computed based on \citet{Visser_2009}.

-To analyze such a clump, the KOSMA-$\tau$ code iteratively solves the following steps: The chemical network, which can be assembled from a modular chemical network \citep{Roellig_2013}, is used to derive local abundances, based on the local conditions.
-Using escape probabilities for the main cooling lines the local energy balance, i.e. heating an cooling processes are evaluated in steady state.
-After sufficient iterations, the line radiative transport through the clump is solved for lines of sight at different radial distances $p$ from the centre point of the spherical clump.
+To derive the physical conditions and the chemical composition of the clump, the KOSMA-$\tau$ code iteratively solves the following steps: The chemical network, which can be assembled from a modular chemical network \citep{Roellig_2013}, is used to derive local abundances, based on the local conditions.
+Using line of sight integrated escape probabilities for the main cooling lines the local energy balance, i.e.~heating and cooling processes are evaluated in steady state.
+After sufficient iterations (when a pre-defined convergency criterion is met; here: when the calculated column densities vary less than 1\% between subsequent iterations), ray tracing through the clump is solved for lines of sight at different impact parameters $p$ from the centre point of the spherical clump.
+For details on the ``ONION'' radiative transfer model see \citet{Gierens_1992}.
+The emission from the spherical clumps is not sensitive to their internal density structure, but fully parametrized by their surface density.
+A parameter study by \citet{Mertens2013} showed that modifications of the internal density profile hardly change the chemical abundance profiles as long as the surface density is kept constant.